tumeryk/RATs/README.md

 # Repository of AI Tools ( RATs )

-This repository keeps a list of AI Tools.
-Enteprrises are faced with a choice of allowing the workforce access to AI Tools.
-However there is risk of Data Loss, IP pilfrage to these Apps.
-The workforce can unwittingly give out PII, Company confidential Data and other IP.
-This repository creates a list of these tools are allows companies to make a choice on which sites to allow access or block these sites.
-Using DNS tools or the Tumeryk Chrome Extension organizations can ensure that only allowed sites can be accessed.
-They can also do advanced filtering using the Tumeryk AI Trust Score Platform for Ai Policy enforcement.
+This repository maintains a curated list of AI tools commonly accessed by enterprise workforces.
+As organizations adopt Generative AI, they face important security and governance decisions: whether to allow employee access to external AI applications, and how to manage the risks associated with that access.

+Unregulated use of AI tools can lead to Data Loss, exposure of Personally Identifiable Information (PII), leakage of confidential company information, and inadvertent sharing of intellectual property.
+This repository helps enterprises evaluate these tools and decide which AI services should be allowed, restricted, or blocked.

+By integrating this list with DNS-based controls or the Tumeryk Chrome Extension, organizations can enforce safe access policies across their workforce.
+Combined with the Tumeryk AI Trust Score Platform, companies can further implement advanced AI policy enforcement, ensuring that only trusted and compliant AI services are used within the enterprise.

+The format is aligned tot he following
+  <SERVICE NAME> (TEXT), <SERVICE CATEGORY>, LINK (URL);